ccrawford4/k8s-infra/README.md

 # Build all microservice images and push to your Docker Hub
 ./make.sh build-all <your-docker-username>

+# Ensure you are using the correct Docker context.
+If using docker desktop:
+kubectl config use-context docker-desktop

 # Deploy the complete stack locally
 ./make.sh kube-local <your-docker-username>
 ```